 - 1. Keep safety labels clean and legible at all times. - 2.
 Replace safety labels that are missing or have become illegible. - 3.
-Replaced parts that displayed a safety sign should also display the current sign. - 4.
+Replaced parts that displayed a safety label should also display the current label. - 4.
 Replacement safety labels are available.
-Contact USC at (785) 431-7900.
+Contact your authorized dealer.